What insurance is right for me?

 - How are doctor visits covered?

 If you go to the doctor often, you may want a plan that covers unlimited visits at a predictable cost.
-If it's less often, you should consider a plan that only covers a few visits a year.
+If you don't go often, you should consider a plan that only covers a few visits a year.

 - What kind of plan is it?